shireenhamza/maximromanov.github.io/4_mARkdown.md

 ## 2. Headers (RE: `^### \|+ `)

-Headers are for the titles of main structural units, like chapters, subchapters, etc. The entire header must be on one line and include three main elements:
+Headers are for the titles of main structural units, like chapters, subchapters, etc. The entire header must be on one line and must include three main elements:

 1. `###` — three hashtags at the beginning of the line;
 2. `|` — pipes, whose number corresponds to the level of a header;